Kazakhstan Temir Joly: History

-Operation

 KTZ is the largest employer in Kazakhstan with 119,071 employees (2020).
 Approximately 1% of the Kazakh population are employed by the railroads and affiliated companies.
 It manages 46,800 freight wagons, 1,700 locomotives and 2,300 passenger cars.
-The company is profitable and its 2020 revenues were 1,173.3 billion Kazakhstani tenge.
+The company is profitable and its 2020 revenue was 1,173.3 billion Kazakhstani tenge.
 In 2020, the freight industry saw increases in overall tonnage of 3.5% versus the previous year, while passenger volume decreased by 54.5%.

-Owners and management

 100% of KTZ's shares are owned by the state through the Samruk-Kazyna fund.

-Yury Lavrinenko is the chairman of the Board of Directors of Kazakhstan Temir Zholy.
+Aidar Ryskulov is the chairman of the Board of Directors of Kazakhstan Temir Zholy.
 Nurlan Sauranbayev is the chairman of the management board of the company.

-Arman Turlykhanovich Sultanov is the director of JSC "Civil passenger traffic" (АО "Пассажирские перевозки") and Mukhit Mukhtiarovich Momynkul is the director of affiliated branch "Express" ("Экспресс").